ashleycvirga/Kickstarter_Analysis/README.md

 ## Overview of Project

 This project analyzes Kickstarter data to uncover trends in campaign strategies.
-It organizes, sorts, and filters the data set to focus on Theater Campaigns, specifically the plays subcategory.
+It organizes, sorts, and filters the data set to focus on Theater Campaigns, specifically the "plays" subcategory.
 The project continues by narrowing in on two main strategic factors: campaign launch dates and campaign funding goals.

 ### Purpose